 A diffuse homogeneous bone marrow FDG uptake usually reflects hyperplastic bone marrow which can be seen in the following conditions:

-Diffuse T1 vertebral bone marrow signal loss has a number of causes.
+Diffuse T1 vertebral bone marrow signal loss is associated with replacement of fatty marrow by edema or cellular tissue.
 T1-weighted imaging without fat suppression is one of the most important sequences for distinguishing between normal and abnormal bone marrow.
-Given the homogeneity, this appearance can often be difficult to spot as abnormal. ...
+In the case of homogenous involv...

 A dinner fork deformity, also known as a bayonet deformity, occurs as the result of a malunited distal radial fracture, usually a Colles fracture.
 The distal fragment is dorsally angulated, displaced and often also impacted.
 The term is descriptive, as the lateral view of the wrist is similar to...